Leviticus 25 – Special Sabbaths and Jubilees

 1. (8-12) The year of Jubilee to be observed every fiftieth year.

 ‘And you shall count seven sabbaths of years for yourself, seven times seven years; and the time of the seven sabbaths of years shall be to you forty-nine years.
 Then you shall cause the trumpet of the Jubilee to sound on the tenth day of the seventh month; on the Day of Atonement you shall make the trumpet to sound throughout all your land.
 And you shall consecrate the fiftieth year, and proclaim liberty throughout all the land to all its inhabitants.
 It shall be a Jubilee for you; and each of you shall return to his possession, and each of you shall return to his family.
 That fiftieth year shall be a Jubilee to you; in it you shall neither sow nor reap what grows of its own accord, nor gather the grapes of your untended vine.
 For it is the Jubilee; it shall be holy to you; you shall eat its produce from the field.

 a.
-You shall count seven sabbaths of years for yourself, seven times seven years: The year of Jubilee was somewhat like a Sabbath year, in the sense that crops were not planted, and the land was given a rest.
+You shall count seven sabbaths of years for yourself, seven times seven years: The year of Jubilee was something like a double sabbath year, in the sense that crops were not planted, and the land was given a rest for two years.

-i.
-Many take the prophecy of Isaiah 61:1-3 to speak of a Jubilee year.
-Since Jesus read this passage in a Nazareth synagogue at the beginning of His ministry, some have speculated that Jesus’ ministry began in a year of Jubilee – though it was mostly not observed among the Jews at that time.
+iii.
+Some take the prophecy of Isaiah 61:1-3 to speak of a Jubilee year.
+Since Jesus read this passage in a Nazareth synagogue at the beginning of His ministry, some have speculated that Jesus’ ministry began in a year of Jubilee – though it was mostly not observed among the Jewish people at that time.